Please fill out the following form to submit a Request for Quote to any of the following companies listed on CO2 Lasers .

 It is a molecular gas laser type.

-The pumping method used is the Electrical discharge method.
+The pumping method used is electrical discharge.

-It consists of two concave mirrors forming a resonant cavity.
+Two concave mirrors form a resonant cavity.

-The output of the wavelength is 0.6μm and 10.6μm.
+Wavelength output is 0.6μm and 10.6μm.

 Principle of Carbon Dioxide Lasers